-Clement and Sabrina also embarked on several awareness campaigns that brought this message of hope and healing to the most remote and impoverished communities throughout the country.
+Clement also embarked on several awareness campaigns that brought this message of hope and healing to the most remote and impoverished communities throughout the country.

 “There are places that when I go, cars don’t go there.
 So if I have to walk, I will walk.
 If I have to crawl, I will crawl.
 If I have to swim to that place, I will swim,” Clement says with stern conviction.
 “My mission is to go as far as I can go to spread the message wide, so that we will be able to help patients with cleft lip and cleft palate.”

 Clement adds that Operation Smile Ghana isn’t just saving lives within the medical context.